*Corona Virus (Covid-19) Melbourne Updates*

 Please note that due to Covid 19 some Tourist Attractions are closed.
 Please check before you venture out

-These magnificent gardens in the heart of the City of Melbourne, Australia were established in 1846 on the southern banks of the Yarra River.
+The Royal Botanical Gardens right in the heart of the City of Melbourne, Australia, were established in 1846 on the southern banks of the Yarra River.

 The appointed Director Ferdinand von Mueller first set up the Botanical Gardens Scientific Center, The National Herbarium of Victoria.

 Plants from all over the world have been collected and stored for posterity - 12,000 different species.